San7o/ledger-board/README.md

 gunicorn -c gunicorn.conf.py backend.wsgi
 ```

-You can run the frontend with the following command, after you have installed necessary modules via `npm i`:
+You can run the frontend in dev mode with the following command:
 ```bash
 cd frontend
 npx ng serve --open
 ```
-Or you can build for production with:
+Or build for production with:
 ```build
 npx ng build --configuration=production
 ```
+You also need docker to run nginx and for production

 ## Develop with docker